BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 rpcpassword=$(xxd -l 16 -p /dev/urandom)
 EOF
 ```
 If you want a pruned copy of the chain (and you probably should), add the following:
 ```
 $ cat >> ~user1/.bitcoin/bitcoin.conf << EOF
 prune=550
 EOF
 ```
 Otherwise, if you are _not_ pruning add the following:
 ```
 $ cat >> ~user1/.bitcoin/bitcoin.conf << EOF
 txindex=1
 EOF
 ```
 (txindex gives the benefit of a complete transaction index, but is not compatible with pruning, so you choose one or the other.)

-Finally, if you want to use Testnet instead of Mainnet, add the following:
+Finally, if you want to use testnet instead of mainnet (and you probably should for testing), add the following:
 ```
 $ cat >> ~user1/.bitcoin/bitcoin.conf << EOF
 testnet=1
 EOF
 ```
 So, for example, a pruned testnet, which is our favored setup for playing with bitcoin, would look like this:
 ```
 $ cat ~/.bitcoin/bitcoin.conf